ekh-98/Group02-Online-Electronics-Store/README.md

 We developed API Gateway using Express for our project.The API gateway is implemented as a central entry point for the client applications to interact with the microservices.
 It acts as a reverse proxy and handles common cross-cutting concerns such as authentication, rate limiting, request aggregation, and caching.
 The API gateway simplifies the client-side communication and provides a unified interface for accessing the underlying microservices.

 ## User Interface
 We used Postman to access the services provided by our Online Electronic Store's API.
-Postman was also used Postman during the testing phase to test the functionality of the services provided by each micro service.
+Postman was also used during the testing phase to test the functionality of the services provided by each micro service.

 ## Deployment
 The system was deployed in docker

 ## Source code
 Link: https://github.com/ekh-98/Group02-Online-Electronics-Store.git

+Challenges faced in the development period:

 Breaking down a monolithic application into microservices requires careful consideration of service boundaries.
 Identifying the right granularity for services was a  be challenge as it involved understanding the business domains, dependencies, and data flows within the application.